 Dino wants to walk around downtown and do some window shopping, but his kids find that boring.
 Luckily, there are a ton of dinosaurs scattered around town, so he’s going to bring them to try to find them all!
 They can stop in stores and restaurants along the way.

 If you head north, follow South Dinosaur Trail for a beautiful view of the Badlands along the Red Deer River.
 Turn off onto Highway 837 heading north until you get to North Dinosaur Trail (Highway 838).
 The Badlands didn’t always have bridges.
 Here, you’ll get a taste of what it used to be like and take the short (free!)
 Bleriot Ferry across the river.
 Follow the North Dinosaur Trail for another scenic view back into town.
 You’ll pass by Horsethief Canyon shortly after the ferry, which offers the most amazing views and make a great spot to watch the sunset over the Badlands.

-On your way back into Drumheller, stop by Horseshoe Canyon.
+Drive 15 minute south of Drumheller to Horseshoe Canyon.
 Amazing views and a family hike is a great way to cap off a fun day exploring Drumheller with your kids, This is a great spot for stargazing and watching the sunset.